Be productive! B-E Productive! B-E-P-R-O-D…okay, I’ll stop.

-If working with a team, either of these tools would be excellent options.
+If you’re working with a team, either of these tools would be excellent options.
 They both allow you to pull reports, track contractor time, and evaluate productivity.

 Toggl is free for the first 30 days and TopTracker is free all the time.
 Check them out and let me know what you think.

 Evernote is a cool Chrome extension and app that can be used for note-taking, bookmarking web pages, and team collaboration.